Four Conversational AI perspectives – #1 CAI Tool Selection

 Try instead to evaluate a toolset from a scenario where you already have a quite extensive bot deployed.
 With this, try to think about the different tasks you might want to perform now.
 How do you perform refactoring and release small improvements in parallel?
 How do you organize all the processes/intents and perform a version control?
 How do you ensure reusability?
 What technical features might you want to explore?

-Allow for creativity
+Allow for bot building creativity

 Strive for greatness.
 We think great teams build great bots.
 Make sure you think about and choose a tool with which your engineers can be creative, and iterative with.
 The same way a good website is continuously updated, with new features tested, explored, expanded, or removed your conversational bot also needs continuous improvements.
 The freedom to explore, test, release and sometimes sunset ideas are key to unlocking your team’s creativity and ambition.
 A conversational bot program is no different.
 Think about what your expert implementors want to do and ensure that they have the capability in the tool to achieve their objective.
 Great teams build great bots unless the tool holds them back.